nelsonjchen/c3-faux-touch-keyboard/README.md

 Instead, we flash the keyboard's microprocessor to pretend to be a USB touchscreen digitizer, and the buttons to send touch events to the comma three.
 The new firmware touch areas are currently hardcoded to the bottom left corner for bookmark, the center for hide/show menu, and the top right corner for experimental mode toggling.
 The knob is used to control the LEDs to be a "lamp" light for night driving use and pressing down on it is an alternative button for the top right corner button pressing.

 These keyboards are built arount the `CH552G` microcontroller.
-By connecting two pins, the keyboard can be put into bootloader mode, and the new touchscreen-emulation firmware can then be flashed over USB.
+By shorting two pins together on initial power, the keyboard can be put into bootloader mode, and the new touchscreen-emulation firmware can then be flashed over USB.

 Restoring the original firmware is not possible without a the original firmware which I haven't been able to find yet.
 That said, somewhat similar functional firmware to the original functionality without the sketchy vendor software can be found here if you want to "reverse" the process and restore the keyboard to something like its original functionality: